-If it's not made with 100% Olive Oil is NOT Castille Soap.
+If it's not made with 100% Olive Oil is NOT Castile Soap.

-- The TRUE and original Castille Soap (Jabón de Castilla) made with ONLY 100% Organically Grown Extra Virgin Olive Oil imported from Spain
+- The TRUE and original Castile Soap (Jabón de Castilla) made with ONLY 100% Organically Grown Extra Virgin Olive Oil imported from Spain

 - Unscented and without any colorants, extra mild soap that can be used on babies and newborns